 – How to decide what clothes to keep?

 – What to ask yourself when getting rid of clothes?

 Generally, you probably like most of your clothes.

 But many are a little tight, too loose, overworn with a couple of tiny holes, or just the color/style isn’t your favorite.

 Maybe you think that it’s a minor flaw.
 Or that you will need this item in the future.

 But that day never comes.
 Believe me – I get it.

-The point of decluttering is to get rid of all of these types of items and to create a great wardrobe.
+The point of decluttering is to eliminate all of these types of items and create a great wardrobe.

 To build a beautiful and practical wardrobe, follow these set of rules:

 - Think of your wardrobe as a collection of outfits and not a collection of separate pieces.
 If an item doesn’t fit in at least three outfits, consider ditching it.